Changing the Culture of Selling in Your Call Center

 No matter what type of Contact Center you are operating, there is always some aspect of sales.
-Customer service centers are looking to upsell and cross sell, outbound center are looking to sell.
+Customer service centers are looking to upsell and cross-sell, outbound centers are looking to sell.
 How do you get your associates to do this the right way without having your quality drop?

-Most call centers that has a sales aspect does some sort of commission, proficiency or incentive to reward sales in the center.
-Sometimes associates do anything they can for that sale to make a quota or sales goal leading to low quality sales and sales that have a high cancel and low stick rate.
+Most call centers that have a sales aspect do some sort of commission, proficiency, or incentive to reward sales in the center.
+Sometimes associates do anything they can for that sale to make a quota or sales goal leading to low-quality sales and sales that have a high cancel and low stick rate.